3 Hours / 3 CEs

 • Intended Audience

-This training is designed for psychologists and advanced graduate students with a background in forensic psychology who wish to deepen their expertise in applying the MMPI-3 to a range of psycho-legal questions.
-The workshop is intended for professionals who already possess a strong working knowledge of the MMPI-3 in forensic contexts, having completed the Evidence-Based Forensic Applications of the MMPI-3 training (or equivalent).
-Participants are likely to work in criminal, civil, or family court settings, and may practice in private forensic practice, legal/forensic consulting, or academic environments.
+This training is intended for individuals with a background in forensic psychology who wish to deepen their expertise in applying the MMPI-3 to a range of psycho-legal questions.
+It is designed for those who already possess a strong working knowledge of the MMPI-3 in forensic contexts, having completed Evidence-Based Forensic Applications of the MMPI-3 training (or equivalent).
+Participants are likely to specialize in forensic psychological evaluation and work with criminal, civil, or family court cases.

 • Experience Level